daskeyboard/daskeyboard-applet--action-status-for-github/README_ENDUSER.md

 # 🎯 Status of GitHub Actions

-See the status of GitHub Actions on your keyboard! 🎮
+See the status of GitHub Actions on your keyboard. 🎮

 ![Status of GitHub Actions](assets/colors.png)